Child Custody Lawyer in Lancaster, PA

 - The child’s safety and welfare: Any type of abuse or factors that may show a safety risk to the child will have a strong influence on the outcome.

-The Benefits Of Creating Your Own Custody Agreement
+The Benefits of Creating Your Own Custody Agreement

 Studies have shown that, when parents create their own custody agreement, they report better outcomes and satisfaction with the arrangement as well as a better track record of following the agreement.
 In addition, children tend to adjust better to their living situations when their parents find amicable solutions to custody disputes.
 Finally, it saves you time and money over litigating your disputes in court.
 I will be there to look out for your interests the entire time.